 Thursday 1 November — Day 19

-At first light I find the Jefe de estación at his desk busy swatting flies, dark rings of sweat under each armpit.
-He informs me that taking the horses on the train is out of the question until next week.
+I rise at the crack of dawn and visit the Jefe de estación who informs me that taking the horses on the train is out of the question until next week.
 He also wants to charge me an outrageous amount for the “service” and I am left with the sinking feeling that Leopoldo’s influence has been greatly overstated.
-A nonchalant Leopoldo then shows up at the station on his way to Cuzco, bellbottoms finely pressed, shiny hair slicked back, and I think back on how people rolled their eyes when he spoke.
-Perhaps it was only an inocentada*, but I’m beginning to suspect he is as crazy as they said he was.
+It’s clear he has no influence with the station master at all.
+A nonchalant Leopoldo shows up at the station on his way to Cuzco, and I suddenly recall how people rolled their eyes when he spoke.
+Perhaps it was only an inocentada*, but I’m beginning to suspect he is as crazy as people said he was.

-We continue up the valley to Incatambo, where a kind man serves me soup and tea.
+We continue on to Incatambo, where a kind man serves me soup and tea.
 I climb the spur at the edge of the ravine to have another look at the ruin, a single house of the same quality as Yanamancha.
 A little below it, I observe the ruins of more buildings that, in the rain, I resist exploring.
-Its intimate size suggests it was merely a stop along the Inca Road, probably offering relief to the chasquis, Royal messengers who ran from one end of the Empire to the other with their quipus, messages of knotted strings.
+Its intimate size suggests it was merely a stop along the Inca Road, probably offering relief to the chasquis who ran with their quipus from one end of the Empire to the other.
 Further up the valley we reach Huamanpata (hill of the hawk), the old abandoned farm near Alfamayo, where we had stopped on our way down.
 I let the horses graze in the knee-deep grass and they are delighted.
 I am amazed by the horses’ memory.
 Throughout the entire journey they have shown a remarkable intelligence.
 They really are quite extraordinary animals.

 We’ll rest here through tomorrow and then go over the pass down to Tanccac and on to Huayracc Puncco.
-In the last two days the horses have travelled at least twenty-six leagues: twelve from Santa María to Alfamayo and fourteen from the end of the road to Chaullay—nearly 150 kilometres.
+In the last two days the horses have travelled at least 26 leagues: twelve from Santa María to Alfamayo and at least 14 from the end of the road to Chaullay—nearly 150 kilometres.
 We are all quite tired and, if they don’t overeat, I expect these two days’ rest here will do them well.

 Friday 2 November — Day 20